Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: Discussion

-The different outcomes of the two methods for a given OLR candidate could reveal additional information about the true dynamical nature of this feature.
-It is therefore important to understand how they differ.
-The `action-$v_R$-ARL' method requires both $x_1(1)$ \emph{and} $x_1(2)$ orbits, but checks only for the associated flip in $v_R$.
-The `angle-$\delta N$' method uses \emph{only} the stars on (possible) $x_1(1)$ orbits, but explicitly tests if the angle distribution is consistent with the expected \emph{shape} of these orbits.
-Bringing both methods together, allows us in the following to formulate two further diagnostics for the bar OLR.
+The different outcomes of the two methods for a given OLR candidate can reveal additional information about the true dynamical nature of the respective feature.
+It is therefore important to point out that these two diagnostics differ from each other as follows: \begin{itemize}[leftmargin=*,topsep=1ex,itemsep=1ex] \item The `action-$v_R$-ARL' method requires both $x_1(1)$ \emph{and} $x_1(2)$ orbits, but checks only for the associated flip in $v_R$. \item The `angle-$\delta N$' method uses \emph{only} the stars on (possible) $x_1(1)$ orbits, but explicitly tests if the angle distribution is consistent with the expected \emph{shape} of these orbits. \end{itemize}